Disciplinary Action Solicitor

 Being subjected to disciplinary action by your employer can have far-reaching consequences.
 If you are accused of gross misconduct or incompetence, it may result in your dismissal and damage your future career prospects.
-It is therefore important to obtain legal advice as early as possible so that you are able to present a comprehensive defence against any allegations against you.
+It is therefore important to obtain legal advice from a specialist disciplinary action solicitor as early as possible so that you are able to present a comprehensive defence against any allegations against you.

-We have extensive experience of handling disciplinary action by employers and can provide you with comprehensive advice on your options including how to handle any disciplinary or appeal hearing.
-We can also advise you on any tribunal claims you may have against your employer including any claim for unfair, constructive or wrongful dismissal and help you to negotiate a favourable severance payment.
+We have extensive experience in handling disciplinary action by employers and can provide you with comprehensive advice on your options, including how to handle any disciplinary or appeal hearing.
+We can also advise you on any tribunal claims you may have against your employer, including any claim for unfair, constructive or wrongful dismissal and help you to negotiate a favourable severance payment.

 We will always offer you a FREE, no-obligation telephone consultation followed by a reduced fixed fee meeting to give you comprehensive advice and support on your employment issues.

-We can advise you either by telephone or at a face-to-face meeting at our offices.
-We also offer out of hours and weekend appointments to help you to obtain early advice and support.
+We can advise you either by telephone or at a face-to-face meeting at one of our offices in Kent: Ashford, Canterbury or Maidstone.
+We also offer out-of-hours and weekend appointments to help you to obtain early advice and support.